REST Endpoints

 - GTC — Good-Till-Cancelled.
 Rests until filled or cancelled.

 - FOK — Fill-Or-Kill.
-Either fully fills immediately or is cancelled.
+Either fills completely immediately or is cancelled.

 Conditional entries (stop orders)